| News

 Marija Plodinec, CEO of Artidis, is quoted in the article: “We are very pleased with the excellent results from this first prospective study conducted in Switzerland.”
 With this having proven the clinical benefit of the nanomechanical biomarker, she goes on to add: “We are convinced that this brings us one step closer to providing patients undergoing a biopsy procedure with a same day diagnosis.”

 Artidis is a spin-off from a research group at the University of Basel and the Swiss Nanoscience Institute.
-Artidis has already taken part in the Venture Mentoring Program run by the the investment and innovation promotion agency Basel Area Business & Innovation.
+Artidis has already taken part in the Venture Mentoring Program run by the investment and innovation promotion agency Basel Area Business & Innovation.
 The NANO study was conducted at the University Hospital Basel Breast Care Centre and the University of Basel Biozentrum.

 Share this article